close

 KUWAIT: In a groundbreaking leap for healthcare, a group of high school students may have just developed a solution to one of India’s most pressing challenges: the lack of rural health infrastructure.
 Their innovative project, V-Doc (Village Doctor), has the potential to impact millions in India and around the world.
 While the obvious benefits of providing basic healthcare services to millions across the country and ensuring regular health checkups are already revolutionary, V-Doc offers much more.

 The project aims to enhance government health records by building individual health profiles, provide regular access to medication in isolated communities, improve epidemic detection and control by monitoring vital health data from entire communities, and allow for early detection of chronic lifestyle diseases.
 Behind V-Doc are four Grade 12 students: Fadel Kandapath, Zaid Aboobacker, Adnan Sabeer and Ali Hamza Ahmad - the teenage masterminds behind this project poised to transform rural healthcare delivery.
-The team recently secured their first patent, marking a significant milestone in their journey.
+The team recently filed their first patent, marking a significant milestone in their journey.

 At the heart of their project is the Biomedical Autonomous Rural Medic, or BARM.
 This cutting-edge robot is equipped with an array of medical sensors designed to autonomously gather vital health data, including temperature, blood pressure, lung capacity, pulse, blood oxygen levels, height and weight.
 But BARM doesn’t stop there; it can also process and forward blood and urine samples for further testing, providing comprehensive diagnostics in areas with limited healthcare access.